Moesif/moesif-aws-lambda-python/README.md

 The following examples demonstrate how to add and update customer information.

 ### Update A Single User
-Create or update a user profile in Moesif.
-The metadata field can be any customer demographic or other info you want to store.
-Only the `user_id` field is required.

 To create or update a [user](https://www.moesif.com/docs/getting-started/users/) profile in Moesif, use the `update_user()` function.

 ```python